 Vacation Rental Apartments in London for the Whole Family

 If you’re searching for affordable accommodation for your family vacation, it’s worth looking into vacation rental apartments.
 Especially when you’re looking for accommodation for three, four or more people, renting an apartment can be an affordable alternative compared to staying in a hotel.
 You’ll get to stay together as a family in your own apartment, and you’ll be able to enjoy additional amenities such as your own fully-equipped kitchen where you can prepare home-cooked meals!

 We have many vacation rentals in London available, from studios to 4-bedroom apartments, and in many different neighborhoods.
-To give you an idea of an apartment that’s well-suited for a family vacation, have a look at this 2-bedroom vacation rental apartment in Bayswater.
-The duplex apartment is available for rent by the week, and can sleep up to four people.
-The fully-furnished rental features a comfortable living room, a kitchen and a master bedroom plus second bedroom with two single beds.
-What’s more, the apartment is only two blocks away from the aforementioned Princess Diana Memorial Playground in the Kensington Gardens, and there are three London Underground stations within 500 meters (1500 feet) from the apartment so it’s easy to explore museums, landmarks and other areas in London as well.
+To give you an idea of an apartment that’s well-suited for a family vacation, have a look at this 3-bedroom vacation rental apartment in Westminster (LN-703).
+This apartment is available for rent by the week, and can sleep up to six people.
+The fully-furnished rental features a comfortable living room, a kitchen and a master bedroom and 2 bedrooms.
+What’s more, there are three London Underground stations within 500 meters (1500 feet) from the apartment so it’s easy to explore museums, landmarks and other areas in London as well.

 We hope you’ve enjoyed this special kids feature about free things to do in London.
 Of course, there are still many other free attractions in the city we didn’t get the chance to go into here.
 What’s your favorite family attraction in London?